FeziweMelvin/feziwemelvin/README.md

 ## 👨‍💻 About Me
 <p>
 Cloud Engineer at a FAANG company specializing in ML/AI solutions.
+Co-founder of <a href="https://seclouai.com">Seclouai</a>, delivering enterprise-grade cybersecurity and AI solutions.
 Passionate about leveraging cloud technologies and machine learning to build innovative solutions.
 Former Software Engineer from one of the five biggest management consulting firms, with a strong background in Computer Science and Mathematical Statistics.
 </p>

 <p align="center">